 Medication Side Effects

 Most medications have some side effects, however the benefits usually outweigh the risks.
-If you have any questions about the side effects listed above or how your medication may affect your oral health, call Dr. Hortman at Palmetto Dental Associates in Little River, South Carolina, at (843)-399-2525, today!
+If you have any questions about the side effects listed above or how your medication may affect your oral health, call Dr. Hortman at Palmetto Dental Associates in North Myrtle Beach at (843)-399-2525, today!